CARS-UChicago/clouddoc/users.rst

 From this web interface, you can download any individual file.
 Like other file-sharing apps, Nextcloud has many additional features.
 There are note-taking apps, you can create links for any file to be able to share selected files with others, and so forth.
-You may some of these features useful, but the main point is to automatically transfer your data from the GSE beamline data acquisition systems to your computers.
+You may find some of these features useful, but the main point is to automatically transfer your data from the GSE beamline data acquisition systems to your computers.

 Using WebDav: View remote files